 Last year, I traveled there to catch unusual freshwater fish species.
 And the fishing was spectacular; I rarely had to wait five minutes for a bite.
 But I soon learned that fighting a fish drew alligators like a dinner bell.
 I had to reel quickly, and stay away from the bank.
 On flat ground, gators large and small even charged – often to the great entertainment of tourists.
 It added a new level of excitement to a fishing trip.

-The Everglades is great for birding, of course.
+Bonus Creatures: The Everglades is great for birding, of course.
 And there’s an appealing list of small mammals, although they’re harder to spot due to the diets of introduced pythons.
 Giant softshell turtles are a frequently seen and equally impressive reptile.
 And for anglers, it’s a definite bucket list destination.
 Hundreds of Florida gar appeal to my love of weird fish, and there’s also an array of saltwater and freshwater specialties.

 There are few guarantees in wildlife viewing.
 But if you go to Brazil’s Pantanal in the dry season and miss spectacled caimans, it’s time to take up golf.
 Another stunning conservation success, spectacled caimans have recovered from the hide trade and now exist in almost unfathomable numbers.